MeteoGroup/jbrotli/README.md

 🚨 Beta 🚀

+At the moment, there are zero known issues with jbrotli and all 90+ unit tests are passing green.

+###### Jan.2016

+    When I did high throughput and highly concurrent benchmarks with the HTTP servers (see above), I observed peak memory usages over 32GByte, which killed my JVM.
+I've searched for memory leaks, but couldn't found any orphan objects after comparing heap dumps.
+    Unfortunately there isn't that much documentation on memory usage available.
+Which makes it difficult to understand why there are such peaks and if these are "normal".

+    I don't recommend to use jbrotli in projects with many and highly concurrent compression tasks.

 ##### Example usage in HTTP servers

 * There's a [patched Tomcat server](https://github.com/nitram509/tomcat80) which makes use of jbrotli.